-As our dogs get older we often see different age related ailments that can cause our pups pain and discomfort.
+As our dogs get older we often see different age-related ailments that can cause our pups pain and discomfort.
 It’s important to understand our senior dogs so that we can help their golden years be their best years.
-Switching to fresh raw food and making sure they get lots of long leisurely walks are great ways to help your senior dog feel better.
+Switching to a senior-appropriate diet and making sure they get lots of long leisurely walks are great ways to help your senior dog feel better.
+Here are some things you should know about senior dog care.

-As a rule, a small dog breed such as a Chihuahua can live into their twenties while a giant breed, such as a Great Dane has an average life span of ten years.
-Within that broad outline, many factors come into play to determine an individual dog’s expected lifespan, such as his medical history, his genetics and the care he has received during his life.
+As a rule, a small dog breed, such as a Chihuahua, can live into their late teens or even twenties, while a giant breed, such as a Great Dane, has an average life span of ten years.
+Within that broad outline, many factors come into play to determine an individual dog’s expected lifespan, such as medical history, genetics and the care received throughout their life.
 The best way to get information about your dog’s golden years is to talk to your veterinarian.

-Regularly scheduled veterinary examinations throughout his life are an important part of your dog’s health maintenance.
-As they age, these exams become more important, and don’t be surprised if your veterinarian suggests a general geriatric exam, including blood work, fecal exam and lab tests, every six months.
+Regularly scheduled veterinary examinations are an important part of your dog’s health maintenance throughout their life.
+As they age, these exams become more important.
+Your veterinarian will likely suggest a general geriatric exam, including blood work, fecal exam, and lab tests every six months.
 These exams are the best defense in catching and delaying the onset or progress of diseases and for the early detection of problems such as organ failure and osteoarthritis.

 When preparing for the geriatric health exam, make notes about any changes you’ve seen in your dog’s activities or behavior.
 It’s important to write it down so that you don’t forget to mention a critical change while at the veterinarian’s office.
 But don’t wait for the exam to talk to your veterinarian if you have questions or concerns about your senior dog’s health.
 What might seem like a small problem can quickly overwhelm the aged dog’s system.